MingotJuliette/Mathematical-Roadmap-to-Deep-Learning-with-Practical-Financial-Applications/experimentation_result/RNN_Nasdaq.md

 ```python
 criterion = nn.HuberLoss(delta=1.0)
 ```
 The model is trained via backpropagation through time (BPTT) using the Adam optimizer.

----

-If you want, I can also produce:

-* a cleaner academic-style version suitable for a PDF report,
-* or a shorter GitHub-optimized version focused on clarity and recruiter readability.

 ```python
 loss = criterion(y_pred, y_batch)